Using Cruit Building Connections

 Start Here

-The usual advice, like "just be yourself" or asking simple, open-ended questions, actually hurts you in important networking situations.
-This advice treats talking to people like making small talk at a party—where the only goal is to avoid silence.
-In a tough job market, simple openers are a risk.
-They don't have a clear purpose and don't make you look different from everyone else, so busy people quickly ignore you before the real talk even starts.
+Most conversation starters taught in mainstream networking guides ("just be yourself," open-ended questions, compliments about the venue) actually hurt you in high-stakes professional situations.
+This advice treats talking to an important contact like making small talk at a party, where the only goal is to avoid silence.
+In a tough job market, generic openers are a real risk.
+They have no clear purpose and do nothing to distinguish you from the dozens of other people competing for the same attention.

 To succeed, you need to use Signaling Theory.
 Every word you use is a sign of how good you are professionally and how socially smart you are.
 You aren't just starting a chat; you are showing your worth and proving you belong in that group.
 When you use AI to carefully choose these signals, you stop looking like someone selling something and start looking like an equal.
 This change is key to finding the best jobs, which are often filled through private introductions rather than public job postings.